-The Company's credit risk is primarily attributable to cash.
+The Company's credit risk is primarily attributable to cash and VAT receivable.
 The Company's exposure to credit risk on its cash is limited by maintaining these assets in a high-interest savings account with a high-credit quality financial institution.
+The VAT receivable that has been subject to delays has been reclassified to the resource property to which the VAT paid is related (note 5).
+The Company is still pursuing collection whereas the timing and amount of the VAT reclassified could be materially different than the amount recorded.